• Skip to main content

 Definition and meaning of “mangetsu”

-Let me start with the definition and meaning of “mangetsu”.
+Let me start with the definition and meaning of mangetsu.

-The definition and meaning are very simple and clear, I think.
+The definition and meaning are simple and clear.
 To understand this noun more clearly, however, let me explain its kanji characters in detail, one by one.

 • 満 : a kanji character sometimes used like a prefix to add the meaning of ‘full’ in Japanese.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
 In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
-Actually, here, we could get the better understanding of “mangetsu” through the detailed kanji check above.
+Actually, here, we could get the better understanding of mangetsu through the detailed kanji check above.

-Example #1: how to say “full moon” in Japanese
+How to say “full moon” in Japanese

 kyou wa mangetsu desu – 今日は満月です (きょうはまんげつです)

-There is a full moon today.
+There is the full moon today.

 Below are the new words used in the example sentence.